07740 877 544 [email protected]

 Designing your car graphics

 Less is more for a subtle car graphics design.
 A neat pinstripe can speak volumes.
 Or a simple band of colour across your windscreen.
-In addition, contrasting finishes like satin on top of gloss make an understated look.
+In addition, contrasting finishes like satin on top of gloss provide an understated look.

 Want racy?
 Go wild.
 Take inspiration from race cars you’ve seen and graphics which appeal to you.
 Bold lines and high contrast will make your graphics pop.

-I can design your car graphics following a consultation.
+I can design your car graphics following your consultation.
 Once I understand how you want the car to look, I’ll provide mock-ups for your approval.
 I can show you scaled samples and materials too.

-Which type of vinyl to use on your car
+Which type of vinyl to use

 There is a huge selection of off-the-shelf vinyl to choose from.
 Solid colour, metallic, mirror, pearlescent, iridescent, reflective, fluorescent, satin, matt, carbon fibre, and textured effects.
 As well as digitally printed gradients and images.

 Establish a budget.
 Vehicle wrap vinyl and not-so-common finishes are more expensive than standard vinyl colours.
 Some materials distributors also have minimum orders for specific vinyl.
-Small quantities of specialty vinyl can soon cost a lot.
+Small quantities of speciality vinyl can soon cost a lot.

 Once you know what you want and approve the artwork, I’ll provide you with a quote.